saritasa-nest/saritasa-forge-admin/docs/NAVIGATIONS.md

 #### Navigation Depth

-To handle situation when navigations reference each other, e.g. self-reference entity.
+To handle situation when navigations reference each other, e.g. self-reference navigation.
 We have `navigation depth` configuration to control which level of nested navigations will be loaded.
 Default value is 2.
 Examples of navigation depth:
-- `Product.Shop` has depth = 1
+- `Product.Shop` depth is 1
-- `Product.Shop.OwnerContact` has depth = 2
+- `Product.Shop.OwnerContact` depth is 2
-- `Product.Shop.Suppliers.Shops` has depth = 3
+- `Product.Shop.Suppliers.Shops` depth is 3

 So, if `MaxNavigationDepth` is 2, then `Product.Shop.Suppliers.Shops` will not be loaded.

-Beware that high value will increase the amount of data loaded, so performance will be slower.
+Note: High value will increase the amount of data loaded, so performance will be slower.

 ##### Global Level
 ```csharp